ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak15001/overview.md

 ## Product Description

-The RAK15001 is a NOR flash module with a 16&nbsp;MBit (2&nbsp;MByte) nonvolatile memory.
-It uses GD25Q16CNIG (16&nbsp;Mbit) from GigaDevice with standard SPI interface.
+The RAK15001 is a NOR flash module with a 16 MBit (2 MByte) nonvolatile memory.
+It uses GD25Q16CNIG (16 Mbit) from GigaDevice with standard SPI interface.
 In this large memory, you can save big data that your applications need to access frequently, like conversion tables, lookup tables or images, and even sound files.
 Compared to the EEPROM module, the RAK15001 Flash Memory module has fewer write/erase cycles, so it is not ideal as storage for constantly changing data like for sensor readings.

 ## Product Features

 * **Sensor specifications**
-    * 16&nbsp;Mbit (2&nbsp;MByte) capacity
+    * 16 Mbit (2 MByte) capacity
     * SPI interface: SCLK, CS#, SI, SO, WP#, HOLD#
     * Software/Hardware write protection
     * GigaDevice GD25Q16 chip
-    * Full voltage range: **2.7~3.6&nbsp;V**
+    * Full voltage range: **2.7~3.6 V**
-    * Standby current less than 5&nbsp;uA
+    * Standby current less than 5 uA
-    * Temperature range: **-40&nbsp;°C to +85&nbsp;°C**
+    * Temperature range: **-40 °C to +85 °C**
     * Chipset: GigaDevice GD25Q16CNIG

 * **Module Size**
-    * 10 x 10&nbsp;mm
+    * 10 x 10 mm

 ## Prerequisites